Fox Bay East and local area

 Southern Cross Social Club

 Fox Bay's only pub is operated by the local community on a voluntary basis.
-It is open on a Saturday night from 8pm until late and for a couple of hours on a Sunday, locally referred to as "Glory Hour" from 6.30pm.
+It is open on Saturdays for a couple of hours from 5.30pm.

 Children are welcome at all times.
 There's a selection of toys at the club and a large hall for kids to play in.